Search This Blog

 Demelza Poldark and Hugh Armitage kiss on the moors season 3

 As Demelza thought herself, there was an 'anonymity of the experience' and this would have been shattered if Ross was to have found out.
 That would suddenly make it real.
 But having been zoned out in this 'other world' it is evident that Demelza still felt that the woman who had given herself to Hugh was in a sense a second person who was not quite Demelza Poldark and may explain why she was not completely doubled over and racked with regret and guilt.
 Whilst the average reader may just rubbish this reason and her whole behaviour and call it just as Demelza did herself, 'inexcusable', there are suggestions that this feeling was a factor that Ross had also craved when he committed his own adultery against her.
 When reconciling with Demelza afterwards and at the end of book four (Warleggan), Ross had told her that "If it could only have happened in a vacuum, without hurt to anyone, I should not have regretted at all."
 Indeed whilst Ross was not on a deserted beach with Elizabeth and had left Nampara in his wife's sight not as a nameless man but as Ross Poldark off to Trenwith, he could not proceed in his life thereafter as if it was an 'isolated event' 'unconnected to the past, unattached to the future'.
 It is interesting that just before he carried Elizabeth to the bed he did say; "There's no tomorrow, it doesn't come.
 Life is an illusion....Let us make the most of the shadows."
 In this Ross too draws on those themes of concealment (in the shadows) and the act being anonymous or an isolated unreality which is unconnected with the past and certainly unattached to the future when he speaks of illusions and there being 'no tomorrow'.
 Only in his anger this was entirely irrational and not at applicable.
-As he returned to Nampara, he knew that his wife knew what he had done and that she knew that he knew she knew.
-Also as his act had significant consequences also impacting on Elizabeth too and her future life decisions, this vacuum of escapism was not a possibility for him.
+As Ross returned to Nampara, he knew that his wife knew what he had done and that she knew that he knew she knew.
+Also as his act had significant consequences also impacting on Elizabeth too and her future life decisions, Ross's vacuum of escapism was not a possibility for him.
 He did not have it as the nameless man in a different world but rather as himself and at Trenwith.
 Yet he had expressed a clear wish for this still and furthermore made it clear that if his infidelity was in that context he would not have regretted it.
 It may then have remained an anonymous and isolated event which had no affect on his love and life with his wife and their future together.
 That is a worrying and dangerous concept but if Demelza is looked upon as the spouse whose infidelity was the more offensive due to the relative secrecy and anonymity to it, should Ross not be considered similarly in light of his admission that if he had been afforded the same opportunity he too would have taken it, kept it anonymous and had no regrets 'at all' about it?

 On The Instant It Eroded Her Will